Reinstate the Sotheby's 2

 Trafalgar Square, London.
 Sun 19 Jul 2015

 to support President Rafael Correa, threatened by right-wing protests

-as his 'citizen's revolution' which has reduced poverty and the influence of the
+as his 'citizen's revolution' which has reduced poverty and the

 Eritreans Vigil for Peace?

 A woman at the vigil with Eritrean flags and

 poster 'We Support our Government and Respect Our President'

 Since 26th June, a few Eritreans have conducted a non-stop vigil

 opposite Downing St, started by patriotic Eritrean Yacob Ghebremedhin.

 There are also larger protests on the first Friday of each month